1. Telephone & Mobile Phones

-You will find plenty of internet cafes in larger towns and cities, and in many guesthouse and hotels as well.
-Wi-fi is available in some upscale hotel.
+You will find plenty of internet cafes in larger towns and cities, and in many guesthouses and hotels as well.
+Wi-fi is available in some upscale hotels.

 The usual voltage is 220V.
 Power supplies can be erratic, so be prepared to be flexible.
-Plugs with two round pins are more popular than the three-pin.
-If you have any devices needing a special outlet, please bring its adapter kit.
+Plugs with two-round pins are more popular than the three-pin.
+If you have any devices needing a special outlet, please bring their adapter kit.
 The best investment is the universal AC adapter, which will enable you to plug it in anywhere.

 The official national currency in Laos is the Lao kip (LAK).
-Kip notes come in denominations of 500, 1000, 2000, 5000, 10, 000, 20, 000 and the recently printed 50, 000 kip.
-Three currencies are used in Laos: Lao kips, US dollars, and Thai baht, the latter two are readily acceptable in large cities and towns at most business.
+Kip notes come in denominations of 500, 1000, 2000, 5000, 10, 000, 20, 000, and the recently printed 50, 000 kip.
+Three currencies are used in Laos: Lao kips, US dollars, and Thai baht, the latter two are readily acceptable in large cities and towns at most businesses.

 5. Credit card

 A growing number of hotels, upmarket restaurants, and gift shops in Vientiane and Luang Prabang accept Visa and Master cards, and to a much lesser extent Amex and JCB.
 Outside of these three towns, credit cards are virtually useless and kip is preferred.
 Major banks in Laos like Banque pour le Commerce Extérieur du Lao (BCEL) have branches in Vientiane, Luang Prabang, and Vang Vieng; Savannakhet and Pakse offer cash advances/withdrawals on Visa credit/debit cards at a 3% transaction fee, other banks may have slightly different charges.
 Advances/withdrawals can be made in Lao kip only when it's not possible to withdraw US dollars or Thai baht.